D-ivyanshu/BinaryBlog/README.md

 # BinaryBlog

-BinaryBlog is a coding blog application where you can write and publish your coding articles.
-The application is built using Nodejs, Expressjs and it uses MongoDB as its database.
+Binary Blog is a web application built using Node.js, Express.js, and MongoDB, designed to provide coders with a platform to share their knowledge, insights, and experiences with the wider coding community.
+This application is designed to allow users to create, edit, and publish blog articles, which can then be viewed, read, and commented on by other users.

 ## Features
 - User registration and authentication